PatternsTechGit/PT_BootstrapNavBar/README.md

 ```

-#### Step 4: Styling our NavBar Component
+### Step 4: Styling our NavBar Component
-In the `toolbar.component.css` in file, write the following css code for styling the navbar
+Now we will style our toolbar component.
+In the `toolbar.component.css` in file paste the following css code for styling the navbar

 ```css